Sterling Highway MP 45–60 Project

 Award Amount: $4,500,000

-Phases 3 and 4 consist of the middle section (off the existing alignment) of the project.
-These phases will establish staging and disposal sites, roadway embankment, and drainage; and will construct wildlife undercrossings.
+Stages 3 and 4 consist of the middle section (off the existing alignment) of the project.
+These stages will establish staging and disposal sites, roadway embankment, and drainage; and will construct wildlife undercrossings.

 Designer: DOWL